ivanjjj/Dog-Classifier/Capstone_Final_Report.md

 With the final algorithm and solution complete, I tested it on a few images obtained off the web and using personal images.
 I found that the solution worked well and had real world accuracy.

 ![](images/test_1.png)
+*Figure 8*

-This image above was of a known dog and breed and the classifier accurately gave the output of no face, a dog detected and the correct breed.
+Figure 8 was of a known dog and breed and the classifier accurately gave the output of no face, a dog detected and the correct breed.

 ![](images/test_2.png)
+*Figure 9*

-This second image above was an image obtained of the web of a human, and it accuractly found a face and no dog.
+Figure 9 was an image obtained of the web of a human, and it accuractly found a face and no dog.
 It is also interesting to see the dog breed that the person is most alike with.

 ### Reflection
 The final algorithm consisted of two detectors, human and dog as well as a dog classifier.
 The initial data and detector algorithms were provided by Udacity in the initial notebook and workspace.
 I then tested the OpenCV and VGG16 models provided, before tweaking these with my own additions and adjustments.
 I created a function that tested the accuracy of various pretrained models before deciding on the final models for the detectors.
 After completing the detectors, I worked on the CNN from scratch and trained, tested and tweaked the parameters.
 Then I worked on the transfer learning model for the final dog classifier which was reasonably easy given that it was a pre-trained model.
 Finally, I created a function to put all of the detectors and classifier into one easy to use function and tested it on a few additional images as well.
 Initially I wanted to implement my own website with the final functions and trained models, however this proved to be difficult due as there was a large number of images that were used.
 And to transfer these to a different user, outside the workspace they were already uploaded to, would take a lot of resources.